halcyonseeker/leibowitz/README.md

 * Improve search by allow the user to search in different fields instead of a homogeneous dump.
 Also include tags in datum search terms.
+* I haven't been using prepared statements, so this is extremely vulnerable to accidental SQL injections and makes searching for some text strings impossible.
+Fix this!
+It should be pretty easy.

 Notes
 -----